“Shine Bright Like A Yellow Diamond”

 And those are just the beginning when it comes to the reasons why the ultimate yellow treasure—the yellow diamond, of course—is so coveted.

-While most people are drawn to the elegance and sense of mystery that yellow diamonds hold—the eastern world even considers its reminiscence to gold as an auspicious sign—there are actually a myriad of interesting facts about these incredibly brilliant stones.
-Like say, how they get that gorgeous color in the first place.
+While most people are drawn to the elegance and sense of mystery that yellow diamonds hold—the eastern world even considers its reminiscence to gold as an auspicious sign—there are actually a myriad of interesting facts about these incredibly brilliant diamonds.
+Like say, how they get that gorgeous diamond color in the first place.

 See, all natural diamonds are among nature’s purest elemental forms, and come from ancient “tubes” of magma most commonly found in Australia, equatorial Africa and South Africa.
-Natural diamonds are composed of 99.95% pure carbon and 0.05% consists of traces of other elements; for yellow diamonds, that trace is always nitrogen, which makes for an organic yellow color.
+Natural diamonds are composed of 99.95% pure carbon and 0.05% consists of traces of other elements; for yellow diamonds, that trace is always nitrogen, which makes for an organic yellow diamond color.
 The more nitrogen that exists in its atomic structure, the more intense its yellow shade.

-Major diamond grading laboratories use five different classifications—faint, light, fancy, intense and vivid—for the hue, tone and saturation of natural yellow diamonds.
+Major diamond grading laboratories use five different diamond classifications—faint, light, fancy, intense and vivid—for the hue, tone and saturation of natural yellow diamonds.
 But chances are, you may have even heard some more glamorous terms thrown around as well.
-“Canary diamond” is typically reserved for the most exceptionally vibrant stones; “The Zimmy,” refers to an ‘electric’-hued stone that usually occurs in a particular Sierra Leone mine; and “Cape Diamonds,” which originally alluded to any stone from the British Cape Colonies in South Africa, has grown to encompass any natural diamond with a “candlelight” to “chardonnay” tone.
+“Canary diamond” is typically reserved for the most exceptionally vibrant stones; “Zimmi diamond” refers to an ‘electric’-hued stone that usually occurs in a particular Sierra Leone mine; and “Cape Diamonds,” which originally alluded to any stone from the British Cape Colonies in South Africa, has grown to encompass any natural diamond with a “candlelight” to “chardonnay” tone.
 If you’re lucky enough to see a piece of jewelry featuring the range of shades of yellow diamonds together, the result is a true visual treat.

 Although natural yellow diamonds have historically been owned by royalty, aristocrats, and celebrities, a multitude of designers and local jewelers have made them much more accessible.
 However before your next shopping trip, it’s important to note that there are different qualities to look for when purchasing a yellow diamond vs. a white one.

 While white diamonds are typically cut in a way in which “face-up” position increases their brilliance and light return, naturally colored diamonds are cut to show off (you guessed it!) their color.
-Certain shapes including radiant, cushion, oval and pear best reflect and amplify such color from within for maximum effect.
+Certain brilliant cut shapes including radiant, cushion, oval and pear best reflect and amplify such color from within for maximum effect.

 In terms of settings, yellow diamonds are often mounted with prongs or bezels that are yellow gold, even if the setting itself is platinum or white gold.
 This is done to enhance the color and also to show the striking difference between the white and yellow.
-For the same reason, yellow diamonds are also commonly accented with white diamonds; modern jewelry houses have kept it simple, opting for a white diamond of the same shape and cut set opposite the yellow diamond (the true “star of the show”).
+For the same reason, yellow diamonds are also commonly accented with white diamonds; modern jewelry houses have kept it simple, opting for a white diamond of the same diamond shape and cut set opposite the yellow diamond (the true “star of the show”).

 Whichever design you go for—and for whatever reason—you definitely won’t regret going yellow.